5 Things You Should Know About Canister Filters

 EHEIM has many different models available but the most popular models are the EHEIM 2217 canister filter and the EHEIM 2213 canister filter.

-The EHEIM 2217 & 2213 canister filter are part of the “classic” series canister filters by EHEIM.
+The EHEIM 2217 & 2213 canister filter is part of the “classic” series canister filters by EHEIM.

 EHEIM Classic Pros: